 She worked as a pathologist in a reputed hospital.
 She had toiled all through her youth to become a successful doctor and prove herself.
-Her father who always taunted her when she was a child that she was worthless was also proud of her but never directly told it to her.
+Her father who always taunted her as child and make her realise about her worthlessness was also proud of her but never directly told it to her.
 As a teenager she remained neglected and depressed first due to grief of her dead mother that had ingrained within her and secondly due to the psychological enlightenment given to her about her worthlessness.

 She reached the office on time, gave her attendance and sat down in her cabin to finalise the reports of a 28 year old whose body she had dissected the previous day.
 After several hours of work, at 2 in the afternoon, she went out of her cabin to have lunch in the cafeteria of the hospital.
 The cafeteria was on the 3rd floor and unfortunately the lift had not been working since past 2 days.
-She thought, “This maintenance staff is so irresponsible.” while she walked across the corridors and stairs.
-When she passed the operation theatre, she discovered that somebody was being operated.
-It was quite unusual for her as she knew that doctors usually don’t operate during lunch time until there was an emergency.
+She thought, “This maintenance staff is so irresponsible.”, while she walked across the corridors and stairs.
+When she passed the operation theatre and discovered that somebody was being operated.
+It was quite unusual for her as she knew that doctors usually didn’t operate during lunch time unless there was an emergency.
 A nurse was standing beside the door of the room.
 “Any emergency case?”, she asked the nurse.
-“Yes mam, this man inside was hit by a car.
+“Yes ma’am, this man inside was hit by a car.
 Though the ambulance brought him quickly to the hospital, the doctors say that there are hardly any chances of his survival”, the nurse elaborated.

 While they were conversing, the doctors came out with disappointment on their faces.
 “We tried hard but couldn’t heal him”, one of the doctors said with grief.
 “Doctor Saloni, a brief case was found beside him.
-Check the brief case if anything can found that would help in identifying him.
+Check inside if anything can be found that will help in identifying him.
 Also make his autopsy report before you leave today.”, he added.

 She then opened the wallet and found something that sent a chill through her spine, a beautiful picture of herself kept in the first pocket of the wallet.
 The negative vibes had started to make themselves felt.
 She quickly rushed into the operation theatre and found something she never wanted to see with her mortal eyes.
 Her father lay on dead on the hospital bed covered with a shroud.
-Her countenance turned pale and she came to her knees as this sight reached her iris.
+Her countenance turned pale and she came to her knees as this sight reached her eyes.
 “Oh God!
 Why me again?”, she cried with pain.
-Something had broken within her and was causing unbearable pain but no doctor surrounding her had the medicine to cure pain.
+Something had broken within her and was causing unbearable pain but no doctor surrounding her had the medicine to cure it.